Taste the Atherton Tablelands Food & Wine Tour from Port Douglas

 Midday, you’ll enjoy a delicious lunch featuring local meats like crocodile chorizo sausage rolls, kangaroo skewers, smoked chicken, and Spanish mackerel.
 Accompanying the meal are local beverages like Dragon Fruit cider and platypus-inspired beer.

 This stop isn’t just about food; it’s about experiencing the region’s unique flavors and enjoying the tranquil lakeside setting.
-Many reviews rave about the quality of the lunch and the variety of local meats and drinks, which is often a highlight for visitors.
+Many reviews love the quality of the lunch and the variety of local meats and drinks, which is often a highlight for visitors.

 Gallo DairyLand